mechanator/ArQmA-GUI-wallet-guide/README.md

 If you are looking for the guide for a specific GUI release, change the branch of this repository.
 Branches available:

-+ **[1.5](https://github.com/arqma/arqma.github.io/ArQmA-GUI-guide/tree/1.5)**: ArQmA GUI Devil's Cauldron 0.3.2.1
++ **(https://github.com/arqma/arqma.github.io/ArQmA-GUI-guide/tree/)**: ArQmA GUI Devil's Cauldron 0.3.2.1

-&nbsp;

 For **PDF** and **EPUB** versions, check out the [latest Release](https://github.com/arqma/arqma.github.io/ArQmA-GUI-guide/releases).

 ## Structure and guidelines for contributors
 The original guide can be found in the [en](https://github.com/arqma/arqma.github.io/ArQmA-GUI-guide/blob/master/en) folder.
-It's divided in 9 main chapters:
+It's divided in 11 main chapters:

 **Chapter**|**Content**
 ---|---